PE2 14 Day Peru And Bolivia Tour

+International airfare to/from the tour.
 Tour Leader gratuity, lunches, drinks, personal items (phone, laundry, etc), departure taxes, domestic and international air taxes (if applicable).
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
 Our post-reservation trip notes offer further guidance on optional meal costs, shopping, and locally paid departure taxes.

 Seasonality and Weather

 This tour is offered throughout the year.
 The cool and dry season runs from May to October; outside this time you will encounter warmer but perhaps rainy / misty conditions in the mountains.
 Serious heat / humidity are only a consideration in Lima.

 Transport and Travel Conditions

 Road transport by private air-conditioned motor coach, 24-36 seats depending on ultimate group size (see 'group size').
 Numerous walking tours on uneven surfaces.
 Most of this tour occurs at high altitude and, though our itinerary spends a night at Yucay before climbing higher to Cuzco, some people are affected-check with your doctor.